PassiveLogic/cloud-homework/README.md

 # PassiveLogic Cloud Take Home Assignment

 This repository contains a basic Vapor GraphQL API project.
+It contains a Vapor server that presents a small GraphQL API for managing todo-list items, backed by a PostgreSQL database.

 You will be invited to a private fork of this repo.
 Please create a branch, complete the objectives below, and add a document at the repo root explaining what you've done.
 Feel free to list any assumptions, reasoning, or architecture in that document.
 When you're finished, create a pull request.